Jessica Sanchez: Performances and results

+↑ Due to the judges applying the "Judges' Save" on Sanchez, the top 7 remained intact for another week.; ↑ Sanchez received the fewest votes; however, the judges applied the "Judges' Save" on her for her to remain in the competition.;

 2013: Me, You & the Music

 Sanchez performing "God Bless America" by Irving Berlin during a Memorial Day concert on the west lawn of the United States Capitol in Washington, D.C. on May 26, 2013.

 "Tonight", the lead single from Sanchez's debut studio album, was released on March 22, 2013.
 The song featured vocals from Ne-Yo.
 The duo previously performed "Tonight" on the twenty-first episode of the twelfth season of American Idol March 21, 2013.
 The song enjoyed minor domestic commercial success, where it debuted and peaked at number 48 on the Digital Songs chart.
 Elsewhere, "Tonight" debuted and peaked at number 42 on the ARIA Top 100 Singles Chart in Australia.
 On April 1, 2013, she performed "The Star-Spangled Banner" for then United States president Barack Obama and his family at the White House for the Easter Egg Roll.
 Sanchez released her debut album Me, You & the Music on April 30, 2013.
 The album underperformed, debuting and peaked at number 26 on the Billboard 200 chart and sold 14,000 copies in its first week.
 Due to Me, You & the Music's aforementioned results, Sanchez quietly parted with Interscope Records.

 Approximately a year since the announcement of her casting on Fox's comedy drama television series Glee, she ultimately made her first appearance on the series as a guest star in the episode "Lights Out", which premiered on April 25, 2013.
 Sanchez portrayed the role of Frida Romero, a student from a rival school.
 She reprised the role in the episode "All or Nothing", which premiered on May 9, 2013, during which she performed "Clarity" by Zedd and Foxes and "Wings" by Little Mix as a part of The Hoosierdaddies.
 Sanchez performed "Feel This Moment" by Pitbull and Christina Aguilera during the grand finals of the sixteenth season of ABC's dance competition Dancing with the Stars on May 21, 2013.
 She performed "God Bless America" in a Memorial Day concert at the United States Capitol on May 26, 2013.

 Sanchez performed "The Star-Spangled Banner" and "Lupang Hinirang" at the Manny Pacquiao vs. Brandon Ríos match in The Venetian, Macau on November 23, 2013.
 She subsequently contributed two tracks for the Heartbeat of Home original soundtrack: "Lead Me Home", which was released as a single with an accompanying music video on November 27, 2013, and "The Night I Dance with You", which was a duet with Jencarlos Canela.